yzhao062/pyod/docs/pubs.rst

 Scientific Work Using or Referencing PyOD
 -----------------------------------------

-We are appreciated that PyOD has been increasing referred and cited in scientific works.
+We are appreciated that PyOD has been increasingly referred and cited in scientific works.
 An incomplete list is provided below:

 **2019**